-The current RU-1-7 zoning classification is for single family residential development, together with a variety of accessory uses.
-The minimum lot size in the RU-1-7 is 5,000 sf, with a minimum lot width of 50 feet, and lot depth of 100 feet.
-The minimum floor area size is 700 square feet.
+The current RU-1-7 classification encompasses lands devoted to single-family residential development of spacious character, together with such accessory uses as may be necessary or are normally compatible with residential surroundings on minimum 5,000 square foot lots with minimum widths of 50 feet and depth of 100 feet.
+The minimum house size is 700 square feet.